Activations Are Bad for Geometry

 When activations don’t break things

 The negative result has a positive sibling.
-If ϕ\phi is strictly monotone and W\mathbf{W} has full column rank, then FF restricted to any compact data manifold MRnM \subset \mathbb{R}^n is a homeomorphism onto its image — distinct points stay distinct, topology is preserved, no rank collapse anywhere.
+If ϕ\phi is strictly monotone and W\mathbf{W} has full column rank, then FF restricted to any compact data manifold MRdM \subset \mathbb{R}^d is a homeomorphism onto its image, distinct points stay distinct, topology is preserved, no rank collapse anywhere.
 If ϕ\phi is also smooth, the pullback metric gMg_M is a well-defined Riemannian metric (possibly ill-conditioned, but never singular).

 The corollary is that the activation question is largely the question of strict monotonicity.
 Lose it, and you lose homeomorphism on a measurable region of input space.
 Keep it, and the only thing left to manage is conditioning.